 Every day we’re faced with situations out on the road where if our brakes didn’t work as intended, we’d be in serious trouble.

-In fact, the NHTSA reports that between 2005 and 2007, 22% of US collisions were caused by brake-related problems.
+In fact, the NHTSA reports that between 2005 and 2007, 22% of US accidents were caused by brake-related issues.

 One component, the brake master cylinder, is in charge of sending brake fluid through the brake lines to the caliper.
-This allows it to squeeze the pads against the rotors, which creates friction and slows the vehicle.
+This allows it to compress the pads against the rotors, which generates friction and slows the vehicle.

-Wondering how you can tell if your main cylinder needs replacing?
+Wondering how you can determine if your primary cylinder needs replacing?

 Symptoms include a brake light appearing, a spongy pedal, or it sinking to the floor when pressed.
 One possible issue is a worn seal, which can allow contaminants into the system.
 This may also cause a leak, meaning there’s not enough brake fluid for the master cylinder to function.